What Are Lab-Grown Diamonds?

 In essence, these comprehensive grading reports are invaluable tools for engagement ring buyers, as they offer a transparent and standardized way to assess the quality of lab-grown diamonds, ensuring you make an informed choice when selecting a stone for that special ring.

-IDENTIFYING LAB GROWN DIAMONDS:
+IDENTIFYING LAB

 Given the identical physical and optical characteristics of lab-grown and natural diamonds, it becomes exceedingly challenging for an untrained observer to discern any disparities between them.
 While individuals with specialized training in gemology might employ magnification tools to discern growth patterns or the presence of distinguishing elements, the most reliable method involves the utilization of a testing apparatus.
 These sophisticated instruments, typically reserved for usage in laboratories and by jewelers, can facilitate the identification of specific attributes that unequivocally point to the diamond’s origin of growth.